Parallels Provider

 workRoot: /work/crabbox

-Template values can set source, sourceId, sourceSnapshot, sourceSnapshotId, target, windowsMode, cloneMode, host, hostUser, hostKey, vmRoot, user, and workRoot.
-Explicit command-line flags override the template.
+A template may set source, sourceId, sourceSnapshot, sourceSnapshotId, target, windowsMode, cloneMode, host, hostUser, hostKey, vmRoot, user, and workRoot.
+Explicit command-line flags override the selected template.

 provider: parallels